gottacatchenall/ms_sampling_effort/manuscript.md

 some capacity [@Young2021RecPla; @Stock2017LinFil].

-Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to determine how the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
-In this manuscript the questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
+Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
+The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
-We conclude by suggest use of null models similar to those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.
+We conclude by suggesting use of null models like those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.

 # How many observations of a non-interaction do we need to classify it as a true negative?